Terms and Conditions

 32. Participation on a Cultural Exchange

-a) Understand and acknowledge that you are not an employee or agent of Camp America or any affiliate thereof and agree not to make any representations to any third party or employee of the participating camp/resort to that effect.
-You understand that you are a cultural exchange visitor and not an employee of the camp to which you are assigned.
+a) Understand and acknowledge that you are not an employee or agent of Camp America or any affiliate thereof and agree not to make any representations to any third party or employee of the participating camp to that effect.
+You understand that you are a cultural exchange visitor.

 b) As a Cultural Exchange Visitor you are expected to experience & form a greater understanding of the culture of the US.
 Camp America encourages you take full advantage of days off and time after camp to travel, learn & enjoy.